Where to begin??

 - please note: the post recommends the effective use of hibiclens antibacterial soap, which I have used for short periods of time (~2-3 days) for stubborn eczema.
 HOWEVER: bacteria can develop a resistance to hibiclens, so I recommend not using it more than necessary

 - Some people have found that their eczema is infected with fungal pathogens.
-I think it is an angle worth considering nothing else is working.
 This is true in the case of seborrheic dermatitis, which is caused by malassezia yeast.
-See my post about it here.
+This is a good article to read See my post about SebDerm here.

 ELIMINATING TRIGGERS